kwdunaway/WGBS_Tools/README.md

 4. Percent Methylation files which is the processed data file most of the other scripts in this toolkit use.
 5. Percent Methylation files with CpG Islands (CGI) masked out.

-These intermediate files are usually kept until a dataset is fully analyzed.
+The intermediate files are usually kept until a dataset is fully analyzed.
 If you are short on disc space, delete everything but the unmasked Percent Methylation bed files.
 Almost everything else can be recreated easily from those file.

 #### Window_analysis.R ####
 This pipeline finds significant window clusters with directionality of hypermethylated/hypomethylated.
 It takes output from Window_permeth_readcentric.pl, outputs data for window_cluster.pl, and takes the output from running window_cluster.pl.